Johnfavour20/CS-Department-Complaint-Hub-Login/readme.md

-# CS Department Complaint Hub
+# STUDENT'S COMPLAINTS MANAGEMENT SYSTEM

 A sophisticated, fully-responsive, and feature-rich full-stack web application designed to streamline the complaint submission and resolution process for a university's Computer Science department.
 This project provides a transparent and efficient communication channel between students and administrators through dedicated, role-based dashboards.